 With the crankcase cover removed, the governor can be inspected or disassembled for service.
 The governor assembly must spin freely on the center pin without excessive looseness or wobble.
 Sleeve tip wear is the most common cause of governor failure.
 Check for flat spots on the sleeve tip.
 If the governor sleeve, gear, or flyweights are worn or otherwise damaged, replace them.
+(The sleeve, stop, flat washer and shaft are a matched set and need to be replaced as a set if any part in the set needs to be replaced.
+The set is available as a replacement kit for installation in accordance with the kit instruction sheet.)

 To disassemble, remove the snap ring from the governor center pin and slide the governor gear assembly off the mounting shaft.
 Be careful not to lose the outer washer.
-See Figure 10-14.
-To install the governor, assemble in reverse order of removal (see inset drawing, Figure 10-14, for position of flyweight and sleeve).
+See Figure 9-14.
+To install the governor, assemble in reverse order of removal (see inset drawing, Figure 9-14, for position of flyweight and sleeve).
 The snap ring can be installed by placing it over the end of the shaft, then use the sleeve to push it into position.
 To remove the governor shaft, remove the retainer clip outside the block and then lower the governor shaft into the crankcase.